-Ellwood Primary School values the contribution that every child can make and welcomes the diversity of culture, religion and intellectual style.
-We are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their needs and abilities.
+Ellwood Primary School is a small village school with 139 pupils educated in a discrete reception class and four further mixed year group classes.
+The contribution of every child in the school is valued and at Ellwood we welcome the diversity of culture, religion and intellectual style.
+We are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their learning needs and abilities.
 The school seeks to raise the achievement, remove barriers to learning and increase physical and curricular access to all.
-All children with SEN are valued, respected and equal members of the school.
+All children with SEN are valued, respected and are treated as equal members of the school.